shockwave-supernova/my-homelab-configs/README.md

 2. Paste it into **Settings > System > Custom Script**.
 3. Save and refresh the page.

+## 🎨 Credits
+* Wallpaper: Found on the web (Artist unknown).
+If you are the creator, please let me know so I can provide proper credit!
 ---

 ## 🚀 Future Plans